For sellers trying to sell Pokemon cards on Whatnot, the timing data points first to Sunday 8 PM-10 PM ET.

 What is the best time to sell Pokemon cards on Whatnot?#

-The first timing window to test is 8 PM-10 PM ET.
-In the current Auction Compass Pokemon-card packet, that was the strongest observed 2-hour Eastern Time window by median viewers per seller.
+The first timing window to test is Sunday 8 PM-10 PM ET.
+In the current Auction Compass Pokemon-card analysis, that was the strongest observed 2-hour Eastern Time window by median viewers.

 Treat it as a starting point, not a guarantee.